rackerlabs/support-how-to/content/cloud-servers/common-network-troubleshooting-tools.md

 - `-Pn`: (No ping) This option skips the Nmap discovery stage altogether.
 Normally, Nmap uses this stage to determine active machines for heavier scanning.

-- `-sV`:  Enables version detection, as discussed above.
+- `-sV`:  Enables version detection.
 Alternatively, you can use -A, which enables version detection among other things.

  - `-v`:  Increases the verbosity level, causing Nmap to print more information about the scan in progress.
 Open ports are shown as they are found and completion time estimates are provided when Nmap thinks a scan will take more than a few minutes.